tubery/facGameProject/README.md

 -   **Reminder to self, remove PSD files from assets when free**

 ## 12/07/23

+### Summary of today

+-   Compensate responsiveness with more movement options
+-   Player has to let animation play when commiting attack
+-   Two new properties to compensate for left animations from mirror sprite sheet
+-   Controls still not as wanted
+-   Enemies successfly spawned one
+-   Sprite sheet for jump attacks not working well with my jumps
+-   Small character sprite compared to enemies, not enough skill / time to scale in image editor
+-   Allow player to regain lives via killing multiples of 10 enemies
+-   Ghosts spawned at top but havent figured out how to spawn left to right
+-   As player kills more enemies the game gets harder by adding different types of enemies

 Instead of implementing a new state of a jump without horizontal movement I have allowed the player to move during jump and fall instead to compensate